top of page

 FDA FSVP DOCUMENTATION

 The United States (U.S.) Food and Drug Administration's (FDA) Foreign Supplier Verification Program (FSVP) is fundamentally concerned with food safety.
 As a properly designated and qualified FSVP Importer or Agent, United Safety Agents’ primary responsibility is to develop, maintain, and follow an FSVP Plan that provides adequate assurances that imported food meets applicable U.S. food safety standards.
 Required documents may vary and are based upon several variables.
 This page contains the names and descriptions of common documents used by food manufacturers.
 Should you have any questions, our team is available at your convenience.
-Feel free to contact us directly, or schedule a time to speak via telephone.
-NOTE: FSVP does not require the foreign supplier to control every hazard prior to import, only that all hazards be controlled prior to human or animal consumption.
-All documents must be written in English.
+Feel free to contact us, or schedule a time to speak via telephone.

 FOOD SAFETY PLAN